abhinavmcs/CrowdBehavioralDataset/README.md

 # CrowdBehaviorDataset
-We have provided pedestrain walking behavioral dataset in the indoor enviornment that has more than 100 scenarios..
+We have provided pedestrain walking behavioral dataset in the indoor enviornment that has more than 100 scenarios.
 Some sample simulation of peedestrain walking beahvior in the separate folder is also provided.
 We have Utilized ChoAs animation tool for simulating the human. https://project.inria.fr/crowdscience/project/ocsr/chaos/